 Can I include sales tax in my tier price, so I absorb the cost and it’s not an additional charge for the patron?

-In most jurisdictions, we are not legally allowed to include sales tax in the pricing.
+No. In many jurisdictions, we are not legally allowed to include sales tax in pricing.

 How are you determining what is in my tiers?

 We encourage creators to take some time to set up their tiers in the most optimised way possible.
 By using the advanced sales tax settings you can provide more details on the benefits you’re offering, and the relative value of those benefits.
 This will allow us to apply tax rates more accurately and may even save patrons a small amount of sales tax in some cases.